Perhaps you’ve wondered, Why can’t people without the Bible just use Google Translate?

 Translation is all about context, and no software translation program can capture that.
 Interestingly, even the world’s five most widely spoken languages—Mandarin Chinese, Spanish, English, Hindi, and Bengali—have difficulty using Google Translate with 100 percent accuracy.

-For Bible translation, that means that we must depend on the understanding and expertise of both the local people who speak the language and trained consultants who understand how the original biblical languages (Greek and Hebrew) relate to those local languages.
+For Bible translation, we must depend on the understanding and expertise of both the local people who speak the language and trained consultants who understand how the original biblical languages (Greek and Hebrew) relate to those local languages.

 The English word bread is both a spiritual and physical staple in the Bible.
 Just a few examples: